What if every charge against me was dropped by the prosecutor or

 not successful in obtaining a court order to seal or expunge any of your

 records previously.
-You would have to pay the state application fee
+You will have to pay the state application fee

 with each application.